Mkoumpan/Code_samples/Class Projects/Readme.md

 -- Upload notebook on Google Colab or run on Jupyters Notebook

+**STAR**

+Situation: We had to automatically classify thousands of images of people playing musical instruments.

+Task: The task was to predict between 12 different classes of people playing musical instruments

+Action: We used a a two-stream CNN Deep Learning architecture to model the data.
+The first stream used pose estimation (mask of the original image with only the pose) and the second the whole image.
+The features extracted from the two
+CNN streams were then fused to perform the classification process.
+The advatange of that approach is the extra information the model has about the pose of the person playing the instrument which boosts the classification accuracy by a significant percent.

+Solution: We used various classification metrics such as accuracy, F-1 score, confusion matrix to evaluate our results and managed to improve the original model by 5%.

 **References**

 [1]Chollet, F.: Xception: Deep learning with depthwise separable convolutions.